Michael Christianson

-Michael Christianson (born April 7, 1965) is an American football college and professional coach.
-Christianson most recently served as the assistant running backs coach and the Director of Technology for the San Francisco 49ers of the National Football League (NFL) in 2011 thru 2013 which featured a Super Bowl appearance against the Baltimore Ravens in Super Bowl XLVII (47).
-Prior to his tenure with the 49ers, Christianson also served on University of Michigan Head Coach Jim Harbaugh's staff at the University of San Diego (USD) where the Toreros of the Pioneer Football League won a Division I-AA Mid-Major National title in 2006.
-He has worked as a football coach at several other National Collegiate Athletic Association (NCAA) institutions, including The University of Nebraska, Montana State University and Portland State University.
+Michael Christianson (born April 7, 1965) is an American football coach.
+He was the assistant running backs coach and the Director of Technology for the San Francisco 49ers of the National Football League (NFL) in 2011 through 2013.
+Prior to his tenure with the 49ers, Christianson served on Jim Harbaugh's staff at the University of San Diego, winning a Division I-AA Mid-Major national title in 2006.
+He has also worked at Nebraska, Montana State, and Portland State.
 Christianson coached the offensive line in 2002-2003 as a member of Jon Gruden's staff and the Tampa Bay Buccaneers, winning Super Bowl XXXVII (37).
 Christianson played tight-end and offensive lineman at Western Oregon University.

 Playing career

 Christianson was a linebacker and tight-end at Kuna High School (Kuna, ID).
 He went on to play college football at Portland State University (NCAA FCS) and then transferred to Western Oregon University (NAIA DIVII).